-Columns 4 to 7 in Table 2).
-Exogenous social effects operate through economic neighbors' income per capita and unemployment rate.
-Demographic characteristics of economic neighbors to state i do not impact its tax rate.
+$^{^{39}}$ Table A7 shows the full set of exogenous social effects (so Columns 1 and 2 refer to the same specifications as Columns 3 and 4 in Table 2).
+Exogenous social effects operate through economic neighbors' unemployment rate, demographic characteristics, and their governor's age.
+Income per capita of neighbors to state i do not impact its tax rate.

-31The clustering coefficient is the frequency of the number of fully connected triplets over the total number of triplets.
+40The clustering coefficient is the frequency of the number of fully connected triplets over the total number of triplets.
 Other metrics can also be used to provide a scalar comparison of W{geo} and \hat{W}{econ} .
-One way to do so is to reshape both matrices as vectors of length (48 × 47) and to compute their correlation.
-Doing so, we obtain a correlation coefficient of .322.
+One way to do so is to reshape both matrices as vectors of length (48×47) and to compute their correlation.